YangHuNU/Infrastructure-as-Code-Building-a-Universal-Namespace/doc/openstack_setups.md

 * Sign up for a new Upspin account
     - Follow the [link](https://upspin.io/doc/signup.md)

+**Notes on Ansible Roles**
+In OpenStack project, Ansible playbooks are organized by [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
+Ansible roles is a playbook organization tool that simplifies the process of executing for users.
+Importing roles inside site.yml and it will automatically find the main.yml file under the imported roles.
+There are two role directories in this project: openstack and upspin.
+Opentack directory handles instance management on OpenStack platform.
+Upspin directory handles Upspin server deployment.
+Users will only need to provide variable files as instructed below and then run site.yml file in root directory in order to complete the process.

 ## Configuration:
 * roles/openstack/vars/auth_vars.yml
 Create a `auth_vars.yml` file to provide required SSO authentication vars for OpenStack platform, as the following format: